mihkl/Contracts/README.md

 # THIS PROJECT WAS ORIGINALLY DEVELOPED IN GITLAB SO ALL CI/CD PIPELINES WILL NOT WORK ON GITHUB

-# Intended for contract management and signing by simplifying and automating some of the steps like generating from templates and electronic siganture verification.
+# Intended for contract management and signing by simplifying and automating some of the steps like generating from templates and electronic signature verification.

 # ITB2203_2024_Lepingud